 KING: Buna & Urethane

-Notes: Both shocks use a high quality urethane wiper.
-Fox uses two Buna main seals.
-King uses a main Buna o-ring and urethane secondary u-cup.
-The King sealing package is much higher friction which can cause issues with ride quality.
-To mitigate the high friction King charges their shocks to 150 psi, which can cause issues with cavitation.
+Both shocks feature high-quality urethane wipers.
+Fox employs two Buna main seals, while King uses a main Buna O-ring paired with a urethane secondary U-cup.
+The King sealing system generates significantly higher friction, which can negatively impact ride quality.
+To counteract this, King charges their shocks to 150 psi, but this higher pressure can lead to cavitation problems.

 Shock Oil